jounihenrikki/bashy/README.md

 Bashy-core.zip contains the minimun set of files, the platform to build scripts on.
 Few additional scripts are added for demonstration and inspiration.
 Scripts are installed under user's home and root access is not required.
 I have avoided external commands as much as possible so Bashy should be quite portable.

-New scripts are created using a template which provides all you need to start with.
 Any ideas and help to support the world conquest are welcome :).

 ## Features